 Our studio is open to all health, wellness, and fitness professionals who are passionate about helping people move and heal mind, body, and spirt.
 Join our in-house wellness team.

 Scroll down to read more about our studio & and equipment

 Are you a massage therapist, physical therapist, dietician, or another wellness practitioner looking for a room to rent?
 Join our In-house wellness team.

 Free Movement Pilates is fully equipped with Balanced Body Pilates Apparatus, including 1 Cadillac/Reformer Combination Unit, 4 Tower Wall Units, 2 Studio Reformers, and an additional Reformer/Tower Combination Unit.
-We also have The Barrel, Arc Barrels, 2 Wunda Chairs, and multiple props to further assist and challenge the Pilates Mat and Equipment work.
-We offer complimentary water, coffee, and almonds for a health snack pre or post session!
+We also have The Barrel, Arc Barrels, 2 Wunda Chairs, and multiple props to further assist and challenge the Pilates mat and equipment work.

 Cadillac on the far left.
 Reformers to the right.

 Also known as Wall Units.
 Pilates props: Magic Circle and Pilates Arc also shown in picture.

 The Reformer was invented by Joseph Pilates to assist clients with performing his mat work more efficiently.
 The Reformer's headrest, shoulder blocks, foot bar and arm and leg loops provide the client with tactile feedback during exercises and the springs provide resistance to challenge the body, or assistance with a movement depending on how the springs are used.